Juan Fernando Quintero: 2013–14 season

-Quintero's first 'official' match with Porto began with the 2013 Supertaça Cândido de Oliveira, where he came on as a sub after 76 minutes when Porto were already ahead by 3-0.
+Quintero's first official match with Porto was in the 2013 Supertaça Cândido de Oliveira, where he came on as a sub after 76 minutes with Porto winning 3–0.
 Porto went on to win the match, thus giving Quintero's very first silverware not only in Europe, but in his club career.

-Quintero debut in his first league match for the club against Vitoria Setubal, coming on as a sub and scoring less than a minute later.
-Quintero provided his first assist for the club two weeks later against P. Ferreira in a 1–0 victory.
+Quintero debuted in his first league match for the club against Vitoria Setubal, coming on as a sub and scoring less than a minute later.
+Quintero provided his first assist for the club two weeks later against Pacos Ferreira in a 1–0 victory.
 In a match against Vitória de Guimarães, Quintero drew a penalty that was successfully converted, thus granting him an assist in a 1–0 home victory.
-Quintero came in on the 90th minute against F.C.
-Arouca where he was then fouled near the box.
-He then converted an impressive free kick goal, seconds after only coming in.
+In a match against Arouca, Quintero came on in the 90th minute and was subsequently fouled near the box.
+He then converted an impressive free kick goal, just seconds after coming in.

 In late October, Quintero suffered a hamstring injury, expecting to be out for a month.

-Following his return in December, Quintero requested to play with the B-squad in order to keep his fitness up if he's not to get guarantee minutes with the A-squad.
+Following his return in December, Quintero requested to play with the B-squad in order to keep his fitness up if he was not able to get guarantee minutes with the A-squad.

-After a long period of matches spent solely on the bench, or coming on as a late substitute during Paulo Fonseca's time as manager, averaging around 20 minutes per game in the league, Quintero found his way back into the team under new manager Luís Castro.
+After a long period of matches spent solely on the bench, or coming on as a late substitute during Paulo Fonseca's time as manager, averaging around 20 minutes per game in the league, Quintero found his way back into the team after new manager Luís Castro took over in March 2014.
 Quintero's next significant performance was against Napoli in the Europa League, where he came close to scoring his first goal in European competition, when a Napoli defender's clearance rebounded off his leg and hit the post.